Besulba/CM0848/README.md

 ### Usage

-Load the module as usual in Haskell, and then, try the following.
+Load the module as usual in Haskell, and then try the following.
+In the following examples, `nf` is the function that normalizes an λ-expression.

 * Obtaining an enconding of a natural number